destafajri/Java-Appium/README.md

 How to run appium with emulator
     https://www.seleniumeasy.com/appium-tutorials/running-appium-tests-on-android-emulator

-    I suggest you to download Android Studio, because it inclucde SDK And dont forget to make System variable on the Environment system ANDROID_HOME	C:\Users\ASUS\AppData\Local\Android\Sdk
+    I suggest you to download Android Studio, because it inclucded SDK And dont forget to make System variable on the Environment system ANDROID_HOME	C:\Users\ASUS\AppData\Local\Android\Sdk